 Worldwide Brands has a directory of over 8000 suppliers

 No middlemen.
 You deal directly with the wholesale source; you do not buy products through Worldwide Brands, so there are no hidden markups in price

 Market Research Tool to help you find products that are selling well and are likely to have good profit margins

 The forum is actively used and posted in providing users of the directory and the other products they provide a valuable connection to other people in the selling business

 It has a comprehensive video training center that will help you get started if you are completely new

-As you can see I think Salehoo beats the WWB product over all and the team over there are constantly working to maintain and make the products better.
-Overall a better choice for the money, you can use the money you save to buy products and get to flipping them.
+As you can see I think WWB beats every other wholesale directory by far and the team over there are constantly working to maintain and make the products better.
+Overall a much better choice for the money, you can use the money you save to buy products and get to flipping them.

 The only way to make money online through eBay or elsewhere is to take action.
-Give Salehoo a shot and start sourcing some different products to flip to get the ball rolling.
+Give Worldwide Brands a shot and start sourcing some different products to flip to get the ball rolling.

 If you are an existing seller and looking to take your eBay selling, Amazon store or online site to the next level, or if you’re just getting started in this business, I highly recommend Worldwide Brands.
 If you don’t have this, you’re not sourcing at wholesale.